 I spend weeks at a time in 4-Low.
 The drivetrain really gets a workout.
 I also go through DEF about once every two weeks. – Kris DeVault

-It goes without saying that Kris really puts this truck through its paces.
+Kris really puts this truck through its paces.
 “I spend weeks at a time in 4-Low,” he said.
 “The drivetrain really gets a workout.
 I also go through DEF about every two weeks.”

 Naturally, the truck has a little bit more in the way of modifications before Kris has a winning combination.
 He told us he has new 4.30:1 gear sets from Nitro Gear & Axle, with an AAM TracRite front E-locker awaiting installation.